Param-Pandya/Face-and-Hand-Segmentation/README.md

 ## ⚠️ Limitations

-* 👋 May not detect occluded or partially visible hands
+* 👋 May not be able to detect occluded or partially visible hands
 * 👥 Supports multiple faces/hands sequentially, not in batches
-* 🌐 Dependent on Replicate API latency and availability

 ---